Edit ESSENTIAL: Git usage

 If you are unsure about anything, please ask us in the Ed Discussion forum before you do anything of this nature.

-A recent survey from JetBrains confirms that Git is the version control system technology most used by developers (>93% of the surveyed developers use Git).
+Git is the version control system technology most used by developers.
 Besides learning how to use Git, you should also learn the Git etiquette and best practices.

 This page includes the Git etiquette and best practices that you should follow in this course.